LindemannRock/craft-search-manager/README.md

         'replaceNativeSearch' => false,

         // Batch size for bulk operations
-        'batchSize' => 100,
+        // Reduce if experiencing memory issues with large relational data 'batchSize' => 100,

         // Prefix for index names (useful for multi-environment)